arangodb/docs/oasis/deployments.md

 Choose between a **OneShard**, **Sharded** or **Developer** deployment.

-OneShard deployments are suitable when your data set fits in a single node.
+- OneShard deployments are suitable when your data set fits in a single node.
   They are ideal for graph use cases.

-Sharded deployments are suitable when your data set is larger than a single node.
+- Sharded deployments are suitable when your data set is larger than a single node.
 The data will be sharded across multiple nodes.

-Developer deployments are suitable when you want to try out ArangoDB without the need for high availability or scalability.
-The deployment will contains a single server only.
+- Developer deployments are suitable when you want to try out ArangoDB without the need for high availability or scalability.
+The deployment will contain a single server only.
 Your data will not be replicated and your deployment can be restarted at any time.

 #### OneShard